Kvikku/IntuneAssignments/README.md

 - Applications
-    - Hide managed store apps from view
+    - Hide managed store apps from view (description property of store apps for iOS and Android are read only)

 ## Security related